cerberauth/cyber-security-acronyms/README.md

 **OWASP** (Open Web Application Security Project)

+**ROP** (Resource Owner Password)
+**ROPC** (Resource Owner Password Credentials) **ROPF** (Resource Owner Password Flow)
+: A way to exchange a user's credentials for an access token.
+This OAuth 2.0 flow is suitable for clients capable of obtaining the resource owner's credentials (username and password, typically using an interactive form).

 **RP** (Relying Party)
 : OAuth 2.0 Client application requiring End-User Authentication and Claims from an OpenID Provider.